mattcamp/deepracer-telemetry/README.md

-# Deepracer live telemetry graphics
+# AWS DeepRacer Live Telemetry Graphics

 This project reads the telemetry data from a physical AWS DeepRacer car and displays the current throttle as a live Gauge chart.